plut/InfinityEngine.jl/README.md

 ## But WeiDU already exists!

 And it has certainly been used to write lots of wonderful work.
 But these games have already been out for 20 years and will (hopefully) be out for at least as long, so it's never too late to try and build something even better than WeiDU.
+On the other hand, WeiDU does show both its age (programming tools advanced quite a lot in 20 years) and the preoccupations of its author.

 Also, a (long-term) goal is to automate at least a part of translation from WeiDU to this tool (it is very likely possible to do this at least